karelia/ConnectionKit/README.md

 ### DAVKit

-Please see https://github.com/karelia/DAVKit for details of CURLHandle and its subcomponents' licensing.
+Please see https://github.com/karelia/DAVKit for details of DAVKit and its subcomponents' licensing.

 ### Legacy